smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 **\| YOCTOVM_OP_PUSHEXPR_CONSTANT \| CONST \|**

-where where YOCTOVM_OP_PUSHEXPR_CONSTANT is 1-byte opcode, and CONST is a 2-byte constant to be pushed to expression stack.
+where where YOCTOVM_OP_PUSHEXPR_CONSTANT is 1-byte opcode, and CONST is a 2-byte constant (encoded using SmartAnthill Endianness as defined in :ref:`saprotostack`) to be pushed to expression stack.

 PUSHEXPR_CONSTANT instruction pushes CONST to an expression stack (if expression stack is exceeded, it will cause YOCTOVM_EXPRSTACKOVERFLOW VM exception).